bioinform/somaticseq/README.md

 ```

 * `--inclusion-region` or `--exclusion-region` will require BEDTools in your path.
+* `--algorithm` will default to ada (adaptive boosting), but can also be xgboost (extreme gradient boosting).
+We have incorporated XGBoost recently.
+It can be orders of magnitude faster than AdaBoost, but we have not benchmarked it as comprehensively.
 * To split the job into multiple threads, place `--threads X` before the `paired` option to indicate X threads.
 It simply creates multiple BED file (each consisting of 1/X of total base pairs) for SomaticSeq to run on each of those sub-BED files in parallel.
 It then merges the results.
 This requires `bedtools` in your path.
 * For all input VCF files, either .vcf or .vcf.gz are acceptable.

 Additional parameters to be specified **before** `paired` option to invoke training mode.
 In addition to the four files specified above, two additional files (classifiers) will be created, i.e., *Ensemble.sSNV.tsv.ntChange.Classifier.RData* and *Ensemble.sINDEL.tsv.ntChange.Classifier.RData*.
 * `--somaticseq-train`: FLAG to invoke training mode with no argument, which also requires the following inputs, R and ada package in R.
-* `--algorithm`:        Either ada (adaptive boosting) or xgboost (extreme gradient boosting).
-Default is ada.
-We have found XGBoost to be orders of magnitude faster than AdaBoost, but have not benchmarked it as comprehensively.
 * `--truth-snv`:        if you have ground truth VCF file for SNV
 * `--truth-indel`:      if you have a ground truth VCF file for INDEL